 The Institute for Regional and International Studies (IRIS) and AUIS are holding a Town Hall to discuss the current situation in Iraq and the Kurdistan Region.

 The Information Technology department is hosting a roundtable disucssion with IT experts in Kurdistan, on the state of the IT industry.
 For more information please contact Mr. Berzy Bahzad: email@example.com

 This month's students' town hall meeting will take place on Sunday, September 24, 2107.
 Join in to share your ideas, questions and concerns.
 Contact: Mina Bassam, Student Services Coordinator | firstname.lastname@example.org

-Awards will be given out to students for academic performance and community service in spring 2017 in the following categories: Undergraduate: President's Award, Dean's List, Community Spirit APP: Attendance Awards, Teacher's Awards, Director's Awards, Top Grades Service Learning Program The awards will be followed by an AUIS 10th anniversary photo and student party outside building A. The event is open to all AUIS community.
+Awards will be given out to students for academic performance and community service in the following categories: Undergraduate: President's Award, Dean's List, Community Spirit APP: Attendance Awards, Teacher's Awards, Director's Awards, Top Grades Service Learning Program The awards will be followed by an AUIS 10th anniversary photo and student party outside building A. The event is open to all AUIS community.